-- Auto Dismiss message after: This will auto dismiss the in-apps after the defined auto-dismiss time so that it does not bother the user.
+- Auto Dismiss message after: This will dismiss the in-apps after the defined auto-dismiss time so that it does not bother the user.

 Few things to note around Delivery Controls

-- Delivery controls are applicable at a device level and hence for one user who is logged with the same user unique id on two different devices, the delivery controls will be applied separately.
+- Delivery controls are applicable at a device level and hence for one user who has logged with the same user unique id on two different devices, the delivery controls will be applied separately.

 - For User 1 who is logged in on an Android device and an iOS device, the mobile in-app campaign will be shown for 2 times on each device individually.

 - If the user logs out or clears the device cache, the delivery controls are reset and the user will be evaluated for the delivery controls from the beginning after this logout / cache clear.

 Campaign Scheduling and First-Time Sync

 Once started, for the campaign to start getting displayed, below are the dependencies -

 - Once the campaign starts, the segment gets evaluated.
-Depending on the customer and the customer data we are scanning for the query, it may take around 15 minutes on an average for the segmentation query to return a list of user ids for whom the campaign can be delivered.
+Depending on the customer and the customer data we are scanning for the query, it may take around 15 minutes on average for the segmentation query to return a list of user ids for whom the campaign can be delivered.